Writing a personal statement for a sixth form college application may feel daunting at first, but you'll easily nail it

 Most sixth form and college application forms include a section where you write something about yourself.
 It could just be a few lines or, more scarily, a large empty space with no word limit.

-This is often the first time you’ve ever been asked to ‘sell’ yourself so it can seem a bit scary.
+This is often the first time you’ve ever been asked to ‘sell’ yourself so it can be a bit intimidating.

 But don’t worry – it’s the same for everyone applying and in most cases it’s just information so the college can get to know you a little before you start.

 It’s really not too difficult to work out.
 Follow these simple tips and everything should be fine.

 You’ll almost certainly need to explain why you want to attend that college.

 Find out about the college’s facilities and courses.
 Think about why you want to attend.
 Is it the courses it offers?
 Does it have a great reputation for sport or drama?
 Maybe it has an excellent academic reputation and strong exam results.